-(e) In the event that this Agreement is terminated pursuant to the provisions of Sections 6.1(a), (b), (c), or (g) as the result of the acts or omissions of Customer, Customer shall be obligated to elect one of the two following alternatives: (1) pay ENA an amount equal to: all amounts ENA has paid to Counterparties pursuant to Section 2.3 of this Agreement, plus an amount equal to ENA's actual cost to unwind those financial hedge transactions it entered into to hedge the transactions contemplated by the Transaction Agreements (the "Hedges"), in which event Customer shall have the right to audit all applicable books and records of ENA in order to verify the determination of the above two amounts; or (2) receive from ENA an assignment and delegation of ENA's positions in the Hedges, inclusive of all of ENA's rights and liabilities thereunder, in which event ENA shall promptly assign and delegate to Customer all of ENA's rights and liabilities with respect to the Hedges and Customer shall promptly thereafter undertake to the Hedge Counterparty or Counterparties to bear full responsibility for performance of all such liabilities and receive full benefits.
+(e)(i) In the event that this Agreement is terminated pursuant to the provisions of Sections 6.1(a), (b), or (c) as the result of the acts or omissions of Customer, Customer shall be obligated to elect one of the two following alternatives: (1) pay ENA an amount equal to: all amounts ENA has paid to Counterparties pursuant to Section 2.3 of this Agreement, plus an amount equal to ENA's actual cost to unwind those financial hedge transactions it entered into to hedge the transactions contemplated by the Transaction Agreements (the "Hedges"), in which event Customer shall have the right to audit all applicable books and records of ENA in order to verify the determination of the above two amounts; or (2) receive from ENA an assignment and delegation of ENA's positions in the Hedges, inclusive of all of ENA's rights and liabilities thereunder, in which event ENA shall promptly assign and delegate to Customer all of ENA's rights and liabilities with respect to the Hedges and Customer shall promptly thereafter undertake to the Hedge Counterparty or Counterparties to bear full responsibility for performance of all such liabilities and receive full benefits.
 The choice between the two alternatives set forth in the previous sentence shall be made by Customer at its option, exercised in its sole discretion.

+(ii) In the event that this Agreement is terminated pursuant to the provisions of Section 6.1(g) during Contract Year 1, Customer shall be obligated to elect one of the two alternatives outlined above with liability to the end of Contract Year 1 only.
+In the event that this Agreement is terminated by either Party pursuant to the provisions of Section 6.1(g) during Contract Year 2 or Contract Year 3, such termination shall be without further liability or obligation to the other Party.
+In the event of such termination, (1) ENA shall take any and all actions necessary to maintain Buyer’s Requirements Quantity until Customer is able to reasonably satisfy such Buyer’s Requirements Quantity and (2) ENA shall immediately lose its interest in the Supply Assets (including, without limitation, its right to administer the Non-Assignable Contracts as Customer's agent).

 (f) In the event that the Agreement is terminated as the result of acts or omissions of ENA (i) Customer shall have no further liability or obligation to ENA including, but not limited to, any unwinding of Hedges, etc., as referenced in Section 6.2 (e); and (ii) ENA shall take any and all actions necessary to maintain Buyer’s Requirements Quantity at its expense until Customer is able to reasonably satisfy such Buyer’s Requirements Quantity.

+(g) Upon termination of this Agreement or any of the Transaction Agreements, the non-defaulting party may withhold any payments it owes the defaulting party for any obligations incurred prior to termination under this Agreement or the Transaction Agreements until the defaulting party has made all payments to the non-defaulting party.

+(h) The non-defaulting party shall aggregate or set off, as appropriate, at its election, any or all other amounts owing between the Parties under this Agreement or the Transaction Agreements so that all amounts are aggregated and/or netted to a single liquidated amount.